WELCOME TO AURIOL BOWLING CLUB

 Brunch Club

-The Winter Brunch Club starts again on Thursdays from 3 October, starting at 10.00 a.m and running through to 3.00.
+The Winter Brunch Club runs on Thursdays from 3 October, starting at 10.00 a.m and running through to 3.00.
 All categories of member (Full, Social, Working) are welcome, to enjoy the hot food & drinks, as well as the games, chat, and company of others.
 There will also be hot food available on Mondays during the winter season.

 Defibrillator/First Aid